Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

 5. `CURL_TIMEOUT` is set at `3000` seconds.
 This is the max time curl will wait for request to complete.
 Its increased in scenarios where restoration takes a while.
 6. `QDRANT_S3_LINK_EXPIRY_DURATION` is set at `3600`.
 This is the duration that an s3 presigned url will be active.
 The url is used during the recovery process.
 7. `QDRANT_WAIT_ON_TASK` is set as `true`.
 This configuation make restoration process synchronous meaning 'wait for snapshot process to finish successfully before moving on'.
 Its used during backup and recovery.
 8. `QDRANT_SNAPSHOT_DATETIME_FILTER` is empty.
-Setting this filters out snapshot/backups belonging to a certain date and time using glob pattern matching. e.g `"2026-01-29"`.
+Setting this filters out snapshot/backups belonging to a certain date and time using glob pattern matching. e.g `"2026-01-29"` = all snapshots in 29th January 2026, `2026-01` = all backups in January 2026.

 Deploy the job!